esborisova/TableEval-Study/README.md

 |                          |   Qwen2.5-14B-Instruct    |    14             |    ❌         |
 | Mistral-Nemo             |Mistral-Nemo-Instruct-2407 |  12               |    ❌         |

+# Interpretability tools

+# Evaluation pipeline

+All the instructions on how to run the evaluation are provided in this [README.md](https://github.com/esborisova/Table-Understanding-Evaluation-Study/tree/main/src/evaluation) file.

 # Repository structure
 ```